-While there are circular economy thought leaders such as the Ellen MacArthur Foundation, there is no widely accepted definition of the term “circular economy”.
-Often, the easiest way to describe what a circular economy is is by describing what it is not.
-A linear system is designed to send materials in one direction, ending either in a landfill or deposited in to the environment in a state where it is hard to recapture (often with harmful impacts).
-Often referred to as the culture of “take, make, dispose,” a linear system focuses on extraction of new materials to make a product with little effort put in to recapturing the materials after the end of life.
+A linear system is designed to send materials in one direction, ending either in a landfill or deposited into the environment in a state where it is hard to recapture (often with harmful impacts).
+Often referred to as the culture of “take, make, dispose,” a linear system is highly effective when extracting new materials from the earth and ineffective in its ability to recapture them.

-This system cannot be sustained.
+Our linear economic system cannot be sustained.
 There are certain resources that we cannot “make” again.
-Take fossil fuels for example; an argument can be had about when they will run out, but not whether or not they will run out.
-By acknowledging the immediate scarcity of some materials, (phosphate rock, rare earth metals, sand, etc) we are recognizing that we have to plan for the day we can no longer extract “new” materials out of the earth.
+Take fossil fuels for example; an argument can be had about when they will run out, but not if they will run out.
+By acknowledging the immediate scarcity of some materials, (phosphate rock, rare earth metals, fossil fuels, sand, etc) we are recognizing that we have to plan for the day we can no longer extract “new” materials out of the earth.